 Once all the carving is done despite the challenges you may have faced to reach the final step, you can finally add a layer of your befitting finish.

-But do eucalyptus need finishing?
+But does eucalyptus need finishing?

 Of course, they do!
 Despite its natural decay resistance tendency this wood needs to be protected.
 Indoor and very small carvings may necessarily not require finishing but outdoor carvings and sculpture will surely do.